It is perfect for ANY family potluck or as an "add on" dish for a large holiday gathering.

 2 green onions sliced thinly

-2 cups frozen mixed veggies (or your favorite fresh veggies)
+2 cups of your favorite fresh veggies (broccoli? mushrooms?)

 1/4 teaspoon black pepper

-Place mixture in greased 10 x 15 baking dish and sprinkle with bread crumbs that have been sauteed in a little butter.
-Bake at 350 for 40-50 minutes or until hot and bubbly.
+Place mixture in greased 10 x 15 baking dish and sprinkle with bread crumbs (see bread crumb recipe below).
+Bake at 350 for 35-45 minutes or until hot and bubbly.

-NOTE: It might sound like 1/2 cup butter is a lot, but remember that is for 8 servings (1 tablespoon per serving) and ½ cup of butter is necessary for the right sauce consistency.
+NOTE: It might sound like 1/2 cup butter is a lot, but remember that this recipe serves 8 (1 tablespoon per serving) and 1/2 cup of butter is necessary for the right sauce consistency.

-NOTE: I don't have a problem finding cream of shrimp soup, but if you do, cream of celery soup would work well too.
+NOTE: If you can't find cream of shrimp soup, cream of celery soup would work well too.

-NOTE: For the bread crumb topping, Just put a couple of tablespoons of butter in a fry pan along with 2 cups of bread crumbs (plus a pinch of kosher salt and a pinch of black pepper and a pinch of cayenne pepper) and stir them until they get toasty brown, then sprinkle on the casserole before you bake it.
+NOTE: For the bread crumb topping, Just put a couple of tablespoons of butter in a fry pan along with 2 cups of bread crumbs (plus a 1/2 teaspoon of kosher salt and a healthy pinch of black pepper and a pinch of cayenne pepper) and stir them until they get toasty brown, then sprinkle on the casserole before you bake it.

 NOTE: If you are using fresh shrimp, ignore the following note, but if you are using frozen shrimp, it is extremely important that you thaw the shrimp in a colander overnight in the fridge (do not speed thaw in running water).
-It is unbelievable how much water will drain out of the frozen shrimp (both raw AND cooked), and that water will make your casserole SOUPY and SOGGY.
+It is unbelievable how much water will drain out of the frozen shrimp and that water will make your casserole SOUPY and SOGGY IF YOU SKIP THIS STEP.
 Let the shrimp thaw overnight, then the next day, rinse them and pat them dry.
-I usually use medium size shrimp for this recipe (40-50 shrimp per pound).
+I usually use medium size shrimp for this recipe.